Clustering

 P5CRC_s_008um_00035_00460-1 NA P5CRC 122 100 0.9586074 0.1639344 0.0945122

-1. When we looked at the first few rows of our metadata, it appeared that there were many cells that do not have a cluster value.
-Count how many NA’s are found for our cluster with table() function and use the argument (useNA = "ifany").
+1. When we look at the first few rows of our metadata, it appears that there were many cells that do not have a cluster value.
+Count how many NA’s are found for our seurat_cluster.sketched column with table() function and use the argument (useNA = "ifany").
 Why do you think there are so many NA values?

-The Seurat workflow tends to automatically change the Idents() of the Seurat object to the last cluster values that were calculated during FindClusters().
+The FindClusters() function automatically updates the Idents() of our Seurat object.
 If we take a look at our Idents we can see if that it has changed from orig.ident to seurat_cluster.sketched.

 Idents(seurat_processed) %>% head()